 Requirements to Start Offering IOLTA Accounts in Oregon

-Financial intuitions musts clear three business regulatory requirements to offer IOLTA accounts in Oregon:
+Financial intuitions musts clear two business regulatory requirements to offer IOLTA accounts in Oregon:

-- Financial institutions must be insured by the Federal Deposit Insurance Corporation or an analogous federal government agency like the National Credit Union Administration, and
+- Financial institutions must be insured by the Federal Deposit Insurance Corporation or an analogous federal government agency like the National Credit Union Administration.

 Financial institutions must enter into two agreements, one with the Oregon Law Foundation and the other with the Oregon State Bar, to offer IOLTA accounts in Oregon: